 Trees in Conservation Areas

-For information about trees within a Conservation Area that are covered by a Tree Preservation Order go to Tree Preservation Orders
+Information about trees within a Conservation Area covered by a Tree Preservation Order

 If a tree is within a Conservation Area, but not protected by a Tree Preservation Order, then six weeks written notice must be provided to Stafford Borough Council of the intention to carry out works to it.